harvard-lil/perma-word-plugin/README.md

 ## Installation

 1. Download the "Perma Word Plugin.dotm" file from the Releases tab.
-1. Open the file in Microsoft Word.
+2. Open the file in Microsoft Word.
-1. Enable macros.
+3. Enable macros.
-1. Double-click to install.
+4. Double-click to install.

 ## Compatibility

-Believed working:
+Working:

+- Windows Word 2013
+- Windows Word 2010
 - Mac Word 2011
-- Windows Word 2010

-Known not working:
+Not working:

 - Mac Word 2008 (no macro support)